-- Edit-Fields explained in Step 2 below. - CDP Local Information Details-Takes you to the CDP Local Information page. - CDP Neighbor Information Details-Takes you to the CDP Neighbors Information page. - STEP 2 Select a port and click Edit.
+- Edit-Fields explained in Step 2 below. - CDP Local Information Details-Takes you to the CDP Local Information page. - CDP Neighbor Information Details-Takes you to the CDP Neighbors Information page.

 This page provides the following fields:

 - Interface-Select the interface to be defined. - CDP Status-Select to enable/disable the CDP publishing option for the port.